Pienza: History

 Before the village was renamed Pienza its name was Corsignano.
 It is first mentioned in documents from the 9th century.
-Around 1300 parts of the village became property of the Piccolomini family.
-After Enghelberto d'Ugo Piccolomini had received the fief of Montertari in Val d'Orcia from the emperor Frederick II in 1220.
+Around 1300 parts of the village became property of the Piccolomini family after Enghelberto d'Ugo Piccolomini had received the fief of Montertari in Val d'Orcia from the emperor Frederick II in 1220.
 In the 13th century Franciscans settled down in Corsignano.

 In 1405 Aeneas Silvius Piccolomini (Enea Silvio Piccolomini) was born in Corsignano, a Renaissance humanist born into an exiled Sienese family, who later became Pope Pius II.
 Once he became Pope, Piccolomini had the entire village rebuilt as an ideal Renaissance town and renamed it Pienza ("city of Pius").
 Intended as a retreat from Rome, it represents the first application of humanist urban planning concepts, creating an impetus for planning that was adopted in other Italian towns and cities and eventually spread to other European centers.

 The rebuilding was done by Florentine architect Bernardo Gambarelli (known as Bernardo Rossellino) who may have worked with the humanist and architect Leon Battista Alberti, although there are no documents to prove it for sure.
 Alberti was in the employ of the Papal Curia at the time and served as an advisor to Pius.
 Construction started about 1459.
 Pope Pius II consecrated the Duomo on 29 August 1462, during his long summer visit.
 He included a detailed description of the structures in his Commentaries, written during the last two years of his life.

+In 2023, Pienza faced a significant controversy when its centuries-old clock tower bells were silenced at night due to tourist complaints about noise from those staying in nearby hotels.
+The decision stirred debate among residents, with some expressing nostalgia for the nightly tolls that had been a part of their lives for generations.